mokagio/mokacoding/_posts/2013-11-13-rails-add-has_many-association-to-existing-model.md

 ---
 layout: post
-title: Adding a new has_many association to an existing model
+title: "Rails: adding a new has_many association to an existing model"
 categories:
 - Learn
 tags: